Reduced density matrix approach to one-dimensional ultracold bosonic systems: Theory

 \subsection{The Reduced Density Matrix}

 Given an arbitrary $N$-boson (or generic particles of arbitrary spin, more generally) system in 1D, 2D, or 3D, with pairwise interactions, the many-body Hamiltonian will take the form,

-where ${}^{(1)}\hat{h}(\bm x_i)$ is an arbitrary one-particle operator and ${}^{(2)}\hat{\mathcal{V}}(\bm x_i,\bm x_j)$ is an arbitrary two-particle operator, with $\bm x_i$ be the coordinates for the $i$th boson.
-Typically, variational approaches are utilised to find the $N$-fermion wavefunction, $\Psi (\bm x_1,\bm x_2,\dots,\bm x_N)$ by means of the Schr\"odinger equation.
-However, it can be demonstrated \cite{Husimi1940,Lowdin1955,Coleman1963,terHaar1961,McWeeny1960} that the energy of a system of pairwise interaction particles can be expressed as a linear functional of the 1- and 2-RDMs, defined as \begin{widetext}
+where ${}^{(1)}\hat{h}(\bm x_i)$ is a one-particle operator and ${}^{(2)}\hat{\mathcal{V}}(\bm x_i,\bm x_j)$ is a two-particle operator, with $\bm x_i$ being the coordinates for the $i^{\rm th}$ boson.
+Typically, variational approaches are utilised to find the $N$-particle wavefunction, $\Psi (\bm x_1,\bm x_2,\dots,\bm x_N)$ by means of the Schr\"odinger equation.
+However, it can be demonstrated \cite{Husimi1940,Lowdin1955,Coleman1963,terHaar1961,McWeeny1960} that the energy of a system of particles interacting pairwise can be expressed as a linear functional of the 1- and 2-RDMs, defined as

-\end{widetext} The normalisations are by choice, with the unit normalisation also appearing prominently in the literature.
-Through the introduction of an orbital (i.e., single-particle) basis, $\{\varphi_j(\bm x_i)\}$, the 1- and 2-RDMs can be expressed directly as the following spectral decompositions,
+The normalisations are by choice, with the unit normalisation also appearing prominently in the literature.
+Through the introduction of an orbital (i.e., single-particle) basis, $\{\varphi_j(\bm x_i)\}$, the 1- and 2-RDMs can be expressed directly as the spectral decompositions,

 In Eqs.~\eqref{equation:1rdm_decomposition} and \eqref{equation:2rdm_decomposition} the tensors $^{(1)}D^i_j$ and $^{(2)}D^{ij}_{kl}$ can be expressed conveniently in second-quantised notation, providing the most common expressions for the 1- and 2-RDMs as found in the literature,